Skip to main content

 Downloadable Map to Cheat Lake Park and Morgan Run

 • From Morgantown, WV, take I-68 East to Exit 10 (Cheat Lake/Fairchance Rd.).
 After exiting, use the left 2 lanes to turn left onto WV-43 N 13.
-Take exit 1 toward Cheat Lake/Farichance Rd/State Rd 857 14.
+Take exit 1 toward Cheat Lake/Fairchance Rd/State Rd 857 14.
 Turn left onto Bowers Ln 15.
 Turn left onto Fairchance Rd 16.
 Turn left onto Morgans Run Road.
 Travel approximately 2 miles.
-Parking lot and programming area will be on your left.
+The parking lot and programming areawill be on your left.

 • From Cumberland, MD, take I-68 West to Exit 10 (Cheat Lake/Fairchance Rd.).
 After exiting, use the right lane to turn right onto WV-43 N 13.
 Take exit 1 toward Cheat Lake/Fairchance Rd/State Rd 857 14.
 Turn left onto Bowers Ln 15.
 Turn left onto Fairchance Rd 16.
 Turn left onto Morgans Run Road.
 Travel approximately 2 miles.
-Parking lot and programming area will be on your left.
+The parking lot and programming areawill be on your left.

 • Time will be provided to review/complete paperwork and use the bathroom before programming begins.

-• Once paperwork has been complete and reviewed, an Adventure WV staff person will conduct a pre-session orientation for the entire group.
-This is the perfect time to ask questions and ensure you understand the activity entirely.
+• Once paperwork has been completed and reviewed, an Adventure WV staff person will conduct a pre-session orientation for the entire group.
+This is the perfect time to ask questions and ensure you fully understand the activity.

 • Various portions of Cheat Lake will be explored.
 Difficulty may vary due to weather or lake conditions.